-The peaceful land of Neutopia is under attack by the demonic emperor Dirth (known as Raphael in the Japanese version), who has kidnapped the ruling princess Aurora and stolen the eight magical medallions protecting the people.
+The peaceful land of Neutopia is under attack by the demonic emperor Dirth (known as Raphael in the Japanese version), who has kidnapped the ruling princess Aurora (Laran in Japan) and stolen the eight magical medallions protecting the people.
 A young man named Jazeta (Fray in Japan) sets out to explore Neutopia, recover the medallions hidden in the labyrinths scattered throughout the land, and save Aurora from Dirth’s clutches.

 The story doesn’t play much of a role in the game beyond presenting a very basic context for events, but it’s worth mentioning that the dialogue has been given a surprisingly good translation.
 While most Japanese-to-English localizations of the day suffered from grammatical errors and incoherent dialogue, the NPCs you encounter have very well written dialogue that gives you helpful information, sprinkled with a bit of character that helps it read more naturally.